Look Upstream For The Cause Of Your Problems

 Many code bases are in a terrible state and get worse with every line of code which gets changed.
 To keep code from deteriorating over time, constant refactoring needs to be applied and new code needs to be written properly.
 It is the developers’ task to do this, but often they are under pressure, badly trained or a combination of the two.
 Sometimes refactoring tasks are too big to get done as part of a related feature (or bug fix).
 Then, they need to be planned and executed at an appropriate point in time.
 Balancing these refactoring tasks and feature development is the job of the product owner in a Scrum process.
 If refactoring is always pushed back indefinitely, then the code base will never improve.
 So, if you find yourself working in a messy code base, you might want to check in with your product owner and discuss priorities.
 Note, that this is not an excuse to write bad code.
 The majority of blame for bad code clearly lies with the developers.

 Last, we briefly have to talk about staffing.
 I strongly believe that people are more important than processes.
 With a tight knit and competent team, any process can be done in an efficient manner.
 But with a dysfunctional team, even the best process will not work properly.
-At the end of the day, the development managers are responsible for staffing and hence, they have a crucial job in software development.
+The development managers are responsible for staffing and hence, they have a crucial job in software development.
 I’ve outlined in my developer matrix how big the differences between developers can get.
 So, hiring the right developers is essential.
-Of course, a similar spread exists in the more “bureaucratic” roles.
-Let’s take the role of a product owner as an example.
+Of course, a similar spread exists in more bureaucratic roles.
+Let’s take a product owner as an example.
 A product owner has a lot of responsibility in a Scrum process and needs to make hard decisions on a daily basis.
 He needs to know both the product and the team well to make a meaningful plan.
 A bad product owner will place a huge burden on the development team as his tasks get shifted downstream.
 Managers should make very sure that the right person is doing this job.
 Naturally, they also have to hire the right amount of people at the right time.
 Hiring too few employees is less dangerous than hiring too many.
 As Fred Brooks pointed out decades ago: Adding people to a late development project only makes it later.
 So, even when managers are “only” dealing with people issues, they still fulfil a crucial role.

 That concludes this article.
 I hope you get the general idea.
 When you face your next problem during software development, take a moment and search for the root cause upstream.
 It might be enlightening.